The author of this site is Jules Clancy. I’m a food scientist, published author, photographer, type 2 diabetic and food & wine lover.

 This lead me on a great adventure making wine in some of the most beautiful places in the world: From the Hunter and Barossa Valleys in Australia, to Sonoma and Los Gatos in California USA to the home of Shiraz – the Rhone Valley in France.
 I loved my days as a roving winemaker, but I finally came to the realisation that wine is more fun to drink than make and that the world of food is where I really need to be.

-Recently I self published my first book ‘and the love is free’ – a cookbook that celebrates the beautiful life of my Mum.
+In 2009 I self published my first book ‘and the love is free’ – a cookbook that celebrates the beautiful life of my Mum.
+And in 2013 Penguin books published my first proper cookbook ‘5-Ingredients 10-Minutes‘ which is available in Italian and English!

-When I’m not cooking, writing about food or taking photographs [of food] I can be found indulging my passions for long boozy lunches, travel, running, growing my own veggies, cookbooks, boating on Sydney harbour, cheese and red shoes.
-[OK. all shoes].
+When I’m not cooking, writing about food or taking photographs [of food], I can be found hanging out with my husband, ‘the Irishman’ and our sons Fergal and Finbar.
+Or indulging my passions for growing my own veggies, cookbooks, knitting, long walks in the country, red wine, red shoes and blue cheese.

 You can contact me at jules [at] thestonesoup [dot] com